-In this case it happened to the be the property owner because the allegations were that the property owner failed to keep the property in a reasonably safe condition for those members of the public invited onto the property.
+In this case, it happened to be the property owner because the allegations were that the property owner failed to keep the property in a reasonably safe condition for those members of the public invited onto the property.

 Following the filing of the lawsuit, the case continued onto the evidence collection phase.

 As any Atlanta premises liability lawyer can tell you, the evidence collection phase of a personal injury lawsuit is perhaps the most important.

 This is where the case is made or lost.